Communication in Sexual Relationships

 - Be aware of your motivation.
 Is it based on on a constructive desire to make your relationship better?

 - Choose the right time and place.
-Try not to be critical when anger is at it's peak.
+Try not to be critical when anger is at its peak.
 Give your partner a choice about when he/she would like to talk.
 Be aware of your partner's needs when choosing a location.

 - Temper criticism with praise.
 This will reduce the likelihood of your partner responding in a defensive or angry fashion, and increase the chances of him/her accepting what you have to say.